-Human rights are rights that are deemed to belong to all people as such - that is, by virtue of their humanity.
-In the past, rights so conceived have more commonly been known as natural rights or “the rights of man”.
+Human rights are fundamental rights that are deemed to belong to all people by virtue of their humanity.
+In the past, these rights have commonly been known as natural rights or “the rights of man”.

 The various Articles of the Convention proclaim the following: the right to life (Article 2); the prohibition of torture (Article 3); the prohibition of slavery and forced labour (Article 4); the right to liberty and security (Article 5); the right to a fair trial (Article 6); the prohibition of extra-legal punishment (Article 7); the right to respect for private and family life (Article 8); freedom of thought, conscience and religion (Article 9); freedom of expression (Article 10); freedom of assembly and association (Article 11); the right to marry (Article 12); the prohibition of discrimination (Article 14).

 The First Protocol, moreover, proclaims the right to the enjoyment of private property, the right to education and the right to free elections.
 The Sixth Protocol forbids the death penalty, except during times of war (and then only in line with the law).

 The Act applies to all public authorities (such as central government departments, local authorities and NHS Trusts), as well as other bodies, whether a public body or private organisation, which perform public functions such as delivering publicly funded care and operating prisons.

 Because the rights in the Act are legally enforceable, if an individual thinks their rights have been breached they can take the accused organisation to court.